faros-ai/faros-events-cli/README.md

     --deploy_end_time "2021-07-20T18:08:42.024Z"
 ```

+**Option 2**
 If commit information is not readily available at the time of deployment, but you do have artifact information, you can reference the artifact instead of the commit.
-In such a scenario, you must also spearately report CI events as described [here](#instrumenting-ci-pipelines), and the Faros Platform will do the work of figuring out what commit got deployed.
+In such a scenario, you must also spearately report CI events as described [above](#instrumenting-ci-pipelines), and the Faros Platform will do the work of figuring out what commit got deployed.

 ```sh
 ./faros_event.sh CD -k "<faros_api_key>" \